 Isometric exercise is gentle on joints while still building and maintaining strength, making it ideal for those who need low impact exercise as a result of injury or arthritis.
 Also, if you have limited space in your home, isometric exercise is a good choice for getting a workout without having to head outdoors or to the gym.
 Isometric exercises build muscle, strength, and bone density while improving cholesterol levels and digestive function.
 Like all forms of exercise, isometric exercise helps to lower blood pressure.
 Individuals with high blood pressure, however, should approach isometric exercise with caution and consult their physicians before beginning any new exercise routine.

 Any form of exercise will provide important health benefits.
 The best kind of exercise is an activity that you enjoy and are able to do regularly, and the biggest benefits are enjoyed by those who incorporate a variety of activities.
 Choose the best types of exercise for you based on your current state of health, your goals, and your personal preferences.
-For more tips on workouts that may fit your lifestyle, subscribe to our blog!

 Sara M